jmillpps/reality/README.md

 If space were fundamental, it should be measurable even in the absence of matter.
 But how would one measure distance in a universe without reference points?
 If there is nothing to compare, then there is no meaning to measurement.
 Without interactions, space becomes an abstraction, a label without substance.

 Consider an alternative.
 If space is not fundamental, then it must be the result of something else.
 But what could that be?
+Imagine a social network, where the distance between two people isn't physical but based on mutual relationships.
+Similarly, in physics, space emerges as interactions form patterns: where interactions cluster densely, space seems ‘compressed,’ while sparse interactions manifest as vast expanses.
+Space itself, therefore, is nothing more than the pattern of relationships between partices.

 If **all that exists are interactions**, then space cannot be a backdrop—it must be a pattern within those interactions.